R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/ElectricalMotors/ElectricalMotorsBranches/Regenerative Braking.md

 - **System Integration:**
     - Regenerative braking systems must be seamlessly integrated with the vehicle's overall propulsion system, including motor controllers, battery management systems, and regenerative braking controllers.
 This integration ensures efficient energy transfer and optimal performance.
 - **Brake Blending Strategies:**
     - To maximise the effectiveness of regenerative braking, engineers employ sophisticated control algorithms to blend regenerative braking with traditional friction braking.
-These algorithms dynamically adjust braking force distribution based on driving conditions and driver inputs to optimize energy recovery and vehicle stability.
+These algorithms dynamically adjust braking force distribution based on driving conditions and driver inputs to optimise energy recovery and vehicle stability.
+    - Some manufacturers have been known to alter the extent of this through software updates, leaving a noticeably unfamiliar sensation to get accustomed with again or even provide the choice of regenerative braking strength through the infotainment system.

 ### Real-World Applications:

 - **Urban Driving Conditions:**
     - Regenerative braking systems excel in urban driving environments characterised by frequent acceleration and deceleration.
-Stop-and-go traffic and traffic light intersections provide ample opportunities for energy recovery, maximising the benefits of regenerative braking.
+Stop/start traffic and traffic lights provide ample opportunities for energy recovery, maximising the benefits of regenerative braking.
 - **Hilly Terrain:**
     - Electric vehicles equipped with regenerative braking systems perform exceptionally well in hilly or mountainous terrain.
 The ability to capture energy during downhill descents helps offset the energy consumption required for uphill climbs, enhancing overall efficiency and range.